 Give Customers the Freedom to Choose

 Ultimately, OTT providers need to remember that customers want to be treated as people, not as numbers in a system.
-Companies need to know who their customers are so that they can create marketing journeys that meet their needs.
-As an example, they can offer smaller bundles to people who don’t frequently log in, and larger bundles to those who use the services more heavily.
-It also helps to know what content the customer has consumed, and suggest new options based on their interests.
+Companies need to know who their customers are to create marketing journeys that meet their needs.
+For example, they can offer smaller bundles to people who don’t frequently log in and larger bundles to those who use the services more heavily.
+It also helps to know what content the customer has consumed and suggest new options based on their interests.

 Treating customers as people also means giving them the freedom to choose.
-The fact that Netflix doesn’t “lock-in” its customers plays a role in ensuring good customer retention, as users don’t feel the burden of being tied to a service without a way out.
-Taking this one step further, the company recently announced that they would be terminating inactive accounts for its customers, to help them save money.
-At the end of the day, it’s about demonstrating the human touch behind the technology by valuing customers’ thoughts and preferences.
+The fact that Netflix doesn't "lock in" its customers plays a role in ensuring good customer retention, as users don't feel the burden of being tied to a service without a way out.
+Taking this one step further, the company recently announced that it would terminate inactive accounts for its customers to help them save money.
+At the end of the day, it's about demonstrating the human touch behind the technology by valuing customers' thoughts and preferences.